mukaiizawa/Paren/man/man3/last-cons.md

 The function `last-cons` returns the last cons (not last element).

 # RETURN VALUE
-Return a list of the words in the `STRING`, using `SEPARATOR` as the delimiter string.
+Returns the last cons of the `LIST`.

 If `LIST` is `nil`, returns `nil`.